-- 1. A mental or physical impairment that substantially limits one or more major life activities.

-- 2. A record of such limitation; OR

-- 3. Is regarded as having such limitation.
+- 1. A mental or physical impairment that substantially limits one or more major life activities. - 2.
+A record of such limitations; OR - 3.
+It is regarded as having such limitations.

-Simply being regarded as having a disability does not require the agency to grant an accommodation.
+Simply regarded as having a disability does not require the agency to grant accommodation.